-We are a community comprised of freshmen, sophomores, juniors and seniors; and we live in Deglman Hall on Creighton University’s campus.
+We are a community comprised of sophomores, and we live in Heider Hall on Creighton’s campus.
 As a community, we care about things like justice, love, service, community-building and developing, faith, conversation, hospitality, politics, and the like.

 If you’re excited about learning in a unique environment, want a challenging service site, question what it means to be part of a just society and you’re OK with a little discomfort – you just might be ready for this program!